Alexander McDonnell (chess player): La Bourdonnais matches

 At that time, the world's strongest player was the French aristocrat Louis-Charles Mahé de La Bourdonnais.
 Between June and October 1834, La Bourdonnais and McDonnell played a series of six matches, a total of eighty-five games, at the Westminster Chess Club in London.
 McDonnell won the second match, while La Bourdonnais won the first, third, fourth and fifth.
 The sixth match was unfinished.

 In the first game of the third match, McDonnell successfully introduced a new variation in the King's Gambit (1.e4 e5 2.f4 exf4 3.Nf3 g5 4.Bc4 g4 5.Nc3), known today as the McDonnell Gambit.

 Death

-McDonnell was suffering from Bright's disease, a historical classification of nephritis, which affects the kidneys.
-In the summer of 1835, his condition worsened and he died in London on 15 September 1835 before his match with La Bourdonnais could be resumed.
+McDonnell suffered from Bright's disease, which is now known as nephritis, which detracts from the function of the kidneys.
+It killed him in London on 15 September 1835, before his match with La Bourdonnais could be resumed.

-When La Bourdonnais died penniless in 1840, George Walker arranged to have him buried in London's Kensal Green Cemetery, near where his old rival McDonnell is buried.
+When La Bourdonnais died penniless in 1840, George Walker arranged to have him buried in London's Kensal Green Cemetery, near to where his rival McDonnell is buried.